Proven-Paradox/shaper-system/Handbook.md

 * Increase the target along one buff/debuff track of your choice.
 You can only increase the value up to 0.

 #### Heartmage
 You can draw strength for your spells from the power of your heart instead of your mind.
-You may use Heart in place of Mind when determining your Mental Attack.
+You may use Heart in place of Mind when determining your Mental Offense.

 #### Heavy Hitter
 You hit so hard that you can knock your foes around without actively trying to.
 When you make an Attack and get a Result of 10 or higher, you can choose one of the following extra effects.